dair-ai/ML-Papers-of-the-Week/README.md

 | 10) **The Impossibility of Parallelizing Boosting** - The Impossibility of Parallelizing Boosting - investigates the possibility of parallelizing boosting.  | [Paper](https://arxiv.org/abs/2301.09627), [Tweet](https://twitter.com/dair_ai/status/1619719511867015168?s=20&t=ygX07dsAPDF8_jwrxZIo1Q)  |

 ---
-# **ML Papers of The Week**

-We ❤️ reading ML papers so we've created this repo to highlight the top ML papers of every week.

-📣 You can follow us on [Twitter](https://twitter.com/dair_ai) or [subscribe](https://www.linkedin.com/newsletters/ml-papers-of-the-week-7020865424875474944/) to get the list of top ML papers in your inbox.

 ## Top ML Papers of the Week (Jan 16-22)
 ![My Image](pics/jan16.png)